meribold/meribold.org/index.md

   {% include epigraph.js %}
 </script>

-I'm a yak shaver that likes FOSS, Tolkien, TrackPoints, coffee, tweaking [my dotfiles][], and writing software.
+I'm a yak shaver that likes FOSS, Tolkien, TrackPoints, coffee, tweaking my dotfiles, and writing software.
 My name is Lukas Waymann and my usual username is Meribold.
 This is my website.
 Once in a while, I write an article for this website.
-So far this has happened four times.
+So far that has happened four
+times:

 <div style="display: table;">
   {% for post in site.posts %}